dotnet/samples/azure/sdk-identity-resources-storage/README.md

 * Deletes the resource group and all of its contents.

 > [!NOTE]
-> This sample uses preview packages for *Azure.ResourceManager.Resource* and *Azure.ResourceManagement.Storage*. *Azure.Identity* and *Azure.Storage.Blobs* are generally available.
+> This sample uses preview packages for *Azure.ResourceManagement.Storage*. *Azure.ResourceManager.Resource*, *Azure.Identity*, and *Azure.Storage.Blobs* are generally available.

 ## Prerequisites